Towcester Greyhound Stadium: 2018 administration

 In August 2018 the future of Towcester racecourse was put in doubt.
 A statement released by the racecourse on 16 August read: "Towcester Racecourse Company Limited, proprietors of Towcester Racecourse, are currently experiencing trading difficulties and are in discussions with key stakeholders and professional advisers on the way forward.
 However, the directors have concluded that they have no alternative in the short term but to seek court protection and are now taking steps to place the company into administration.
 As a result, the last greyhound meeting was on 12 August.

 On 23 August KPMG were appointed as administrators and 134 out of 137 members of staff at the racecourse were made redundant.
 Eight trainers joined Henlow, including Mark Wallis and Nick Savva while Kevin Hutton joined Monmore.

 On 13 November it was announced by the administrators that the racecourse's assets were being sold to a company called Fermor Land LLP.
 This company was formed on 18 October (26 days before the sale) and is headed by Lord Hesketh's brother-in-law Mark Westropp, a trustee of the Hesketh Family trusts.

 Re-opening

 In October 2019 Kevin Boothby, promoter of Henlow Stadium, signed a deal for a 10-year lease at Towcester, with the intention that greyhound racing would re-start in March 2020.
 The stadium's re-opening was delayed by the COVID-19 pandemic before eventually opening on 22 May 2020.
 Several major competitions returned to the track including the English Greyhound Derby, Puppy Derby and Juvenile.

+On 1 November 2025 an organisation called Orchestrate took over the lease from Kevin Boothby (Henlow Racing).
+The move started badly with the English Puppy Derby not held due to unavailability of trials.